SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

                                                             yet reached
            390   FINALIZING       BUSY       Finalizing     Value has reached the target and any leftover cleanup operation is in progress.
-If the ECS is waiting for the value of this module beeing stable at target, it can continue.
+If the ECS is waiting for the value of this module being stable at target, it can continue.
-           400   ERROR            ERROR      Generic        An Error occured, Module is in an error state, something turned out to be a problem.
+           400   ERROR            ERROR      Generic        An Error occurred, Module is in an error state, something turned out to be a problem.
-           430   ERROR_STANDBY    ERROR      Standby        An Error occured, Module is still in Standby state, even after ``clear_errors``.
+           430   ERROR_STANDBY    ERROR      Standby        An Error occurred, Module is still in Standby state, even after ``clear_errors``.
-           450   ERROR_PREPARED   ERROR      Prepared       An Error occured, Module is still in PREPARED state, even after ``clear_errors``.
+           450   ERROR_PREPARED   ERROR      Prepared       An Error occurred, Module is still in PREPARED state, even after ``clear_errors``.
          ====== ================ ========== ============== =========================================